GSA/digitalgov.gov/content/communities/federal-technology-investment-management-community.md

 ---
-# View this page at https://digital.gov/communities/federal-technology-investment-management-community
+# View this page at https://digital.gov/communities/federal-technology-investment-management
 # Learn how to edit our pages at https://workflow.digital.gov

+# Redirects: enter the path of the URL that you want redirected to this page
+aliases:
+  - /communities/federal-technology-investment-management-community/

-slug: federal-technology-investment-management-community
+slug: federal-technology-investment-management
 date: 2020-04-30 17:00:00 -0500
 title: "Federal Technology Investment Management"
 deck: "Working to achieve greater government efficiency in the management of federal IT resources and assets."